WARP-LAB/WARP-GUIDES-WEBPACK/08-analysis-code-splitting/readme.md

 Opening [http://127.0.0.1:4001](http://127.0.0.1:4001) shows analysis.
 One should get familiar with using this tool, module searching in the built products.

+*Webpack Bundle Analyzer* reports that all JavaScript code is built into *index.contenthash.js*.

 ---
 # The Issue?